Taiyō ni Hoero!

-It was one of the first shows to air on the then-fledgling Nippon Television Network System (NNS).

 Setting

 The series takes place in the fictional Nanamagari police station in Shinjuku and portrays the investigations of Nanamagari's detective squad.
-Headed by Superintendent Shunsuke "Boss" Todo, it initially consists of Inspector Seiichi "Yama-san" Yamamura with Detectives Makoto "Gori-san" Ishizuka, Kimiyuki "His Highness" Shima, Taro "Chosan" Nozaki, and Policewoman Shinko "Shinko-san" Uchida.
-In the first episode they were joined by Detective Jun "Macaroni" Hayami, who later died in Episode 52.
-Macaroni was replaced by Jun "Jiipan" Shibata, who would also be killed in Episode 111, and starting a series tradition of having cast members killed off upon their actor's departure from the show.
-The drama recorded high audience rating, especially episodes which regular cast members were killed or died recorded high audience rating every time.
+Headed by Superintendent Shunsuke "Boss" Todo, it initially consists of Inspector Seiichi "Yama-san" Yamamura with Detectives Makoto "Gori-san" Ishizuka, Kimiyuki "Denka (His Highness)" Shima, Taro "Chosan" Nozaki, and Policewoman Shinko "Shinko-san" Uchida.
+In the first episode they were joined by Detective Jun "Macaroni" Hayami, who dies in Episode 52.
+Macaroni was replaced by Jun "Jiipan" Shibata, who dies in Episode 111.
+These episodes started a series tradition of killing off characters when the actors who play them depart from the show.
+The television drama garnered high viewer ratings, especially for episodes where regular cast members were killed off.

-While the Nanamagari squad's usual jurisdiction encompasses Tokyo, sometimes they are assigned cases that take them to various locales across Japan, ranging from Okinawa and Sakurajima, to name a few.
-Other cases involved detectives going abroad to prosecute fugitives in Paris, Canada, Australia, and Hawaii.
+While the metropolis of Tokyo is the Nanamagari squad's usual jurisdiction area, sometimes they are assigned cases that take them to various other locations across Japan, such as Okinawa and Sakurajima.
+Other cases involve the overseas travel of Nanamagari squad detectives to prosecute fugitives in Hawaii, Paris, Canada, and Australia.